Welcome to the Inyo-Mono 4-H Program!

 How do I join?

-Click here to download and read Bishop area 4-H Club's list of projects offered for regular members age 9 and up for the 2013-2014 year.
-(OpenEnrollments_2013-14)
+Click here to download and read Bishop area 4-H Club's list of projects offered for regular members age 9 and up for the 2015-2016 year.
+(Bishop area regular member projects 2015-16)

 Presentation day is scheduled for March 22, 2015 at 1:00 P.M. at Home Street Middle School in Bishop.
 The state manual for 4-H presentations can be found here.
 All your questions about giving 4-H presentation are probably answered in there.